Biographical sketches of 2 Canadians missing in China

-Two Canadian citizens have been detained in China in recent days after Canada seized a Chinese business executive wanted in the U.S. on bank fraud charges.
+Two Canadian citizens have been reported missing in China over recent days amid a dispute over Canada's detention of a Chinese business executive wanted in the U.S. on bank fraud charges.
+China has yet to provide any information or even formally acknowledge their detentions.

 Below are profiles of the two men, one a diplomat on hiatus working for an international think tank, the other an entrepreneur and business consultant dealing with North Korea.